Gratski/Seguranca_1/README.md

 Projecto de Seguranca
 All user keys, key stores, as well as trust stores are already created So we can only make use of three users
+User passwords are the same both for application usage and to the corresponding key stores access
 username: aligator 	| password: uiuiui
 username: joao		| password: yoyoyo
 username: simao		| password: aiaiai